-Just as with people, sometimes a blood transfusion is necessary to save a cat’s life.
+A blood transfusion is a life-saving procedure where blood or blood products from a donor are given to a cat to treat a medical disorder.
 This may be whole blood (containing all four components of the blood) or blood components (plasma, platelets etc).

 Blood is a part of the circulatory system which comprises of the blood, blood vessels, and the heart.
-The blood is the red liquid which circulates around the body via the arteries, veins, and capillaries (collectively known as the blood vessels).
+Blood is the red liquid which circulates around the body via the arteries, veins, and capillaries.
 It carries oxygen and nutrients around the body and removes waste products such as carbon dioxide.
 The average 5kg cat has about 325ml of blood.
 Blood has four components; red blood cells, white blood cells, plasma, and platelets.

-Red blood cells (RBC/erythrocytes) – The most abundant cell in the blood, RBC’s are disc-shaped, concave cells which carry oxygen from the lungs to the tissues, and carry carbon dioxide from the tissues back to the lungs to be oxygenated.
+Red blood cells (RBC/erythrocytes) – The most abundant cell in the blood, RBC’s are disc-shaped, concave cells which carry oxygen from the lungs to the tissues, and carry carbon dioxide from the tissues back to the lungs for oxygenation.
 Their red colour comes from hemoglobin (Hb), which is an iron-containing compound.
-They can be stored for up to three weeks.

 White blood cells (leukocytes) – These cells are responsible for fighting infections from bacteria, viruses, and parasites.

 Plasma – Plasma is the pale/straw coloured liquid component of the blood.
 It is made up of water, proteins, electrolytes, and sugars and its main role is to transport blood cells around the body.
-Nutrients, antibodies, waste products, blood clotting factors, hormones are also transported in blood plasma.
-Plasma transfusions are usually performed in cats who have blood clotting disorders.
+Plasma also transports nutrients, antibodies, waste products, blood clotting factors, and hormones.
+Cats with blood clotting disorders usually receive plasma transfusions.

 Platelets (thrombocytes) – Small, disc-shaped cells whose function is to bind together and form clumps in order to plug damaged blood cells.